cakemanager/cakephp-utils/README.md

 - [Authorizer](http://cakemanager.org/docs/utils/1.0/components/authorizer/) - Component to work easily with authorization in your application-controllers.
 - [Menu](http://cakemanager.org/docs/utils/1.0/components/menu/) - Adds menu-items in sections to pass to your view.
+- [Search](http://cakemanager.org/docs/utils/1.0/components/search/) - Creates filters for your queries so you are able to filter on your list with a generated form.

 ### Behaviors